 HMRC send a notice of coding (form P2) to you, which shows the allowances that HMRC think you are due and how HMRC are reducing your allowances to collect tax on other types

 You might have worked abroad and saved up in an overseas pension scheme or be receiving a foreign state pension.
-Note that in the UK, foreign pensions are usually taxed on only 90% of the sums paid to you.
-Do check that you are getting the reduction if you have a pension being paid from overseas – you make HMRC aware that you receive a foreign pension and will usually have to complete a self assessment tax return to claim the deduction.
+Note, that from 6th April 2017 in the UK, foreign pensions will be taxed on the full amount paid to you.
+In previous years only 90% of the sums paid to you was taxable.
+You have to complete a self assessment tax return if you receive a foreign pension.

 The state pension